-The votes have all been counted, and the February Polymer Clay Central Challenge is closed!
-Congratulations to the three new winners, and to all the talented clayers who played along this month!
-This was a great contest, and you all created wonderful entries, and everyone deserves a round of applause!
-Now it's time to click here to see if your favorite won!
+The votes have all been counted, and the July 2017 Polymer Clay Central Challenge, sponsored by our good friends at Sculpey Products, is over!
+Congratulations to the three winners, and to all the contestants - you all did great work, and thanks for sharing with PCC.
+Click here to see if your favorite won!

-And don't forget - it's time to get ready for the March 2014 PCC Challenge, which incidently, is our 15th ANNIVERSARY CONTEST!!
-Check here for the dual themes, rules and entry submission form and take a chance on great prizes from our sponsor, Sculpey Products, with a BONUS 1st Place Prize from Ilysa Ginsburg & Kira Slye!
+And don't forget, it's time to get ready for the August PCC Challenge!
+Check here for the themes, rules and entry submission form and take a chance on great prizes from our sponsor Sculpey Products!

 Join us for this look back at the early days of Polymer Clay and PCC, when the Internet Clay Swaps were hugely popular, and one of the most exciting features of the original Polymer Clay Central!
 Click here to see these pages that have not been seen since 1998.